Clemapfel/mousetrap/docs/04_widgets.md

 For example, in the above figure, the widget labeled `00` has x- and y-index `0` and width and height `1`.
 The widget next to it, labeled `03` had x-index 1, y-index `0`, a width of `2` and a height of `1`.

-To add a widget to a grid, we need to provide the widget and it's properties:
+To add a widget to a grid, we need to provide the widget the position and size in the grid:

 ```cpp
 grid.insert(